rudydelorenzo/HyperActive/README.md

 # HyperActive
-Utility for sophisticated control of Blackmagic's HyperDeck line of products
+Utility for synchronized control of Blackmagic's HyperDeck line.